River Jordan, Dorset

 The River Jordan (archaically known as the River Jordon) is a river in the county of Dorset, England.
-The river is approximately 3 mi long, and includes the tributaries of the Osmington Brook and the Preston River.
+The river is a chalk stream, approximately 3 mi long, and includes the tributaries of the Osmington Brook and the Preston River.
 The River Jordan discharges into the English Channel at Bowleaze Cove, northeast of Weymouth.

 Etymology

 The river's name is the same derivation as that of the nearby Jordan Hill, most probably from the Old English "cerr dūn" meaning "hill at the bend" (thus "Jordan Hill" is tautological).
 The former spelling of the name, Jordon, includes the Common Brittonic suffix "-don".
 A second possible origin is that "Jordan" is derived from "Chur dūn", or "hill on the River Chur".
 The Place-names of Dorset (1989) references the 16th century spelling "Jordain", and suggests that the river (and hill) are either named after the Jo(u)rdan family of Dorset, or simply after the River Jordan in the Middle East.

 The river is sometimes referred to as the Preston River, after one of the river's two tributaries.